SchleichJonas/JSR/README.md

 ```

 ### Python scripts
-There are 2 python scrpts included, `SFL.py` and `testall.py`.
+There are 2 python scripts included, `SFL.py` and `testall.py`.
-To run the script the following dependencies are necessary:
+To run the script, the following dependencies are necessary:
 * Python3
 * jpype (required for `testall.py`)
 * numpy (required for `SFL.py`)

 `SFL.py` has some predefined test suites that it is looking for in the sfl matrix and computes HitRatio@1, HitRatio@5
 and WastedEffort for Ochiai, Tarantula and Sarhan-Beszédes.
-It is automatically looking for lines with `//Error` to
+It automatically looks for lines with `//Error` to
 identify the lines with errors in the source code.
 It creates .txt files for each defined test suite that include
-all metrics formated in a latex table.
+all metrics formatted in a latex table.

 `testall.py` tests all java classes in the classes folder for their original and altered outputs.
 The variables it
 tests for can be changed by editing the .var files for each class.
 It then generates rows in latex table format with